MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 ### Keys and Validation

-These examples use [DB Browser for SQLite](https://sqlitebrowser.org/) which will allow keys and validation rules to be modified.
+The screenshot is from [DB Browser for SQLite](https://sqlitebrowser.org/), which allows keys and validation rules to be modified.

 ![N5 DDD Validation](N5-CS-DDD-Validation.png "Validation")